KCN-judu/Java-Study-Kit-2021/README.md

 # How to use?
  The Earliest Vision is very very simple.
  You should download Java SE for Oracle's website and install it.
- Then, just download the files we provided and put it into a folder called "JavaProjects" on you desktop.
+ Then, just download the files we provided and put it into a folder called "JavaProjects" on you desktop(if you don't have it just create one). in the folder, you shuold creat another folder called "Sample".
-# Be sure that the folder like this
+ # Be sure that the folders are like this
     JavaProjects
       -Sample
         -Initializing.exe